LibraryofVA/MakingHistory-transcribe-2.0/README.md

 The [Scribe](https://github.com/ui-libraries/Scribe) theme directs its focus on guiding users to easy transcription tasks rather than collection management features, offering a clean, thumbnail-oriented transcription view for any number of Omeka image collections.

 By default, any member of the public is allowed to edit and save transcription data, but only users with an account can track their progress.
 Approved account holders can also be granted administrator (or deputy) status, allowing them to finalize documents as "complete".

+[The Library of Virginia](http://www.lva.virginia.gov/) added the following features:

+- Update to OpenLayers 3.0
+- Horizontal/Vertical display toggle ability along with resize buttons for OpenLayers object.
+- Removed Wiki anonymous editing ability and control anonymous edits through Scripto with a user account ultimately reducing spam.
+- Autosave, results in more timely update of document status which reduces duplicate efforts of transcribers.

 ## Installation
 Follow the documentation at each source code repository to install